yigitsadic/yigitsadic.github.io/about.markdown

 permalink: /about/
 ---

-My name is Yiğit and I am a NestJS and Ruby on Rails developer.
-I also interested in Docker-Swarm, GraphQL and React.
+Hello, this is Yigit 🖖

+I'm a backend developer who's always looking to learn and improve.

+With TypeScript I'm used to utilize and learn Golang, Ruby, Rail, Docker and Nodejs, and others like gRPC.
+When it comes to my personality, I am interested, open to learning new things about the tools and technology I use and willing to explore.

+Playing with React and GraphQL helps me relax and unwind.

+Sauf de l'anglais et de ma langue maternelle je peux aussi parler français.

 You can contact me via [my LinkedIn account](www.linkedin.com/in/yiğit-sadıç-25563aa6).

 I usually write posts in Turkish and English, but vous pouvez trouver des posts en français.